 What does the future hold?
 Kenneth Lieberthal ventures an answer toward the end of Governing China.
 The book is an encyclopedic survey of what political science has learned about the People's Republic of China--about the careers of its leaders, its structures of authority, its policy and power struggles--and in both its impressive scope and judicious flavor recalls How the Soviet Union Is Governed, Jerry F. Hough's revision of Merle Fainsod's classic, How Russia Is Ruled.
 So it is perhaps worth recalling Hough's prognosis for the U.S.S.R., eminently reasonable in 1979: "Any future evolution is highly likely to retain the framework of the present system in one sense or another."

 Lieberthal, similarly, prophesies change for China, but most likely gradual change within existing structures.
 He expects the state to "employ a range of strategies to fend off challenges from a developing society" and use the security apparatus to crush any unrest.
-The Communist Party
+The Communist Party may abandon socialism for nationalism, but it will continue in its preeminent role.
+The many internal pressures--economic, demographic, and political--whose buildup Lieberthal chronicles will likely be accommodated as the system evolves in directions that can already be discerned.
+"While uncertainties abound," Lieberthal writes, "it appears that on balance China in the

 This article is a part of our premium archives.